appcircleio/appcircle-docusaurus/docs/integrations/jira-integration.md

 ## Credentials

 In order to use Jira Component, you need to configure the component and add the necessary credentials.
-It is strongly advised to add the credentials of your Jira instance with environment variables.
+It is strongly advised to add the credentials of your Jira instance with locked environment variables.

 - `AC_JIRA_HOST`: Jira Host.
 Your Jira subdomain.
 Example: `mysubdomain.atlassian.net`
 - `AC_JIRA_EMAIL`: Jira Email.
 Email of Jira user.
-Please add this using **locked** environment variables.
 - `AC_JIRA_TOKEN`: API Token.
 User's API Token.
-Please add this using **locked** environment variables.
 You can create your token from [here](https://id.atlassian.com/manage-profile/security/api-tokens)

 ![](<https://cdn.appcircle.io/docs/assets/jira-component2.png>)